Your recently viewed content will appear here

 After the completion of the initial training requirements ADF members with families are not required to live on base.
 They can choose to reside in their own home, or rent high-quality subsidised accommodation from Defence Housing Australia.
 Find out more on the Defence Housing Australia website.

 Yes, it's possible.
 However, you will be given ample leave and financial assistance to help you and your family move.
-The Defence Community Organisation is also there to help settle your family into a new community, with things like kids' education needs and employment assistance for your partner.
+The Defence Member and Family Support is also there to help settle your family into a new community, with things like kids' education needs and employment assistance for your partner.

 If your next of kin becomes seriously ill, the ADF may provide you with emergency leave and free travel back to your home location.